aaryaamoharir/OS_Project2/devlog.md

 I forgot that the customers need to wait for a bit before entering a bank and had to search up how time.sleep() works Does it record in milliseconds or seconds (answer was ms).
 Now I'm working on the logic for customer going to teller.

+## **6:06PM**
+I'm working on getting the teller and customer to communicate with each other but I needed some way for the customer to process that the teller is ready and for it to be able to pick the customer that it wants so I'm working on that right now.